rasviitanen/rustysignal/README.md

 # rustysignal
 [![Cargo](https://img.shields.io/crates/v/rustysignal.svg)](https://crates.io/crates/rustysignal)

+> :warning: The version on the master-branch is currently untested.
+If you want to use a more stable version, install it from cargo according to the instructions below.

-A signaling server written in Rust for WebRTC that supports SSL.
+A signaling server written in Rust for WebRTC that supports SSL and Push notifications.
 The signaling server is used to enable nodes on the network to exchange metadata in order to establish a peer-to-peer connection.
 This signaling server supplies the ability to set usernames on the network, and users have the ability to send messages to a specific peer, or broadcast messages to everyone on the network.